How can our Elderly, Care and Mental Capacity team help you?

 Our team are passionate and committed to this area, for us it’s a vocation not a job.

-We are also all members of Solicitors for the Elderly (SFE) which is a national organisation of solicitors who specialise in aspects of the law that effect elderly people.
+Within our team, Justine Clowes and Genevieve Powrie, are members of Solicitors for the Elderly (SFE) which is a national organisation of solicitors who specialise in aspects of the law that effect elderly people.
 As members, we can give you the confidence to know that you’re being looked after and that any decisions are made with your best interests at heart.

 For more information on our elderly, care and mental capacity services, please contact our team via our contact form or call us on 0161 475 7676.